 - Avocado oil spray

-- In a large bowl, mix together the yogurt, lemon juice, garlic, turmeric, ginger, cumin, paprika, salt, black pepper and cayenne.
+- In a large bowl, mix together the yogurt, lemon juice, garlic, ginger, kosher salt, black pepper, paprika, garam masala, turmeric, cumin, and cayenne pepper.

-- Preheat oven to 475 degrees F. Fit a rimmed baking sheet with a roasting rack and spray the rack with nonstick spray.
-Place the coated chicken pieces on the rack.
+- Preheat your oven to 475 degrees F. Line a rimmed baking sheet with foil for easy cleanup, fit it with a roasting rack, and spray the rack with nonstick spray.